The Eleventh Doctor: [sarcastically] Oh yeah, yeah, of course! It's an interdimensional multiform from outer space; they're all terrified of wood.

-- In Port Arthur, a Victorian era prison town in Tasmania, there is a very impressive gatehouse to the military barracks... which you can bypass completely by going around the corner and stepping over a half metre high wall.
-(Yes, it was so back then, too.).
+- In Port Arthur, a Victorian era prison town in Tasmania, there is a very impressive gatehouse to the military barracks... which you can bypass completely by going around the corner and stepping over a half-meter high wall.

 - Fire code in most countries requires that almost all buildings open to the public have doors that open outward, so that panicked crowds cannot be trapped against them.
 This means absolutely none of them can be barricaded from the inside.

 - In 2009, a group of NYU students barricaded themselves in a cafeteria by stacking lightweight tables and chairs at the entrance.
 When an elderly security guard had finally had enough of the ordeal, he simply started moving the chairs and tables out of the way while the students ineffectually yelled at him.
 Once he was able to walk through the barricade, the protest ended.

 - In computer science, this is sometimes known as "picket fence" security.
 Even if there is a single password that is well known to everyone on the network, and it would not stop anyone who wanted to break in from doing so, the presence of security all by itself will keep people out due to simple respect.
 Such security systems are so named because it's like using a picket fence as protection for a house.
 It isn't going to stop anyone who really wants to break in; it's just there to indicate that access isn't freely allowed.